The Best Cheap Eats in Melbourne

 A1 Bakery in Brunswick - home to some of the best cheap eats in Melbourne

 This Lebanese bakery and grocer has been a Sydney Road favourite for about two decades — serving up some of the best cheap eats in Melbourne the entire time.
-You’ve got haloumi pies ($5), spinach triangles ($5), labneh pizzas ($9.50), falafel wraps ($11) and a heap of platters that’ll all cost no more than $18.
+You’ve got haloumi pies, spinach triangles, labneh pizzas, falafel wraps, and a heap of platters, all for a truly affordable price.

 Either get these bites to take away or sit in for a cheap breakfast or lunch.
-We’re especially big fans of the A1 Brekkie ($18), which includes two eggs, sujuk sausages, labneh, olives, pita bread and a bunch of veges.
 You can easily come back here over and over again, scoring a different cheap meal every time.

 Add to Playlist Read more